Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Step 3 - Verify Your Anaconda Environment is Activated

 During the Codespace setup the postCreateCommand script created an Anaconda virtual environment named **hol-timeseries**.
-This virtual environment contains the packages needed to connect and interact with Snowflake using the Snowflake CLI.
+This virtual environment contains the packages needed to connect and interact with Snowflake using the **Snowflake CLI**.

 To activate the virtual environment: